Sundance is Coming to Boulder

 The Sundance Film Festival's upcoming relocation to Boulder in 2027 has already sparked major conversation throughout the community.
 Our team has been receiving questions from clients about what this means for property values, short-term rentals, and the overall investment landscape.
 Let’s take a closer look at what we might expect and what it could mean for your next real estate move.

-What Happened to Park City's Real Estate Market?
+How Sundance Impacted Park City's Real Estate Market

 Before we dive into Boulder, it’s helpful to look at how Sundance shaped the real estate market in Park City, Utah.